kl1nton/2_SBA_Practice_Papers/2_SBA_Practice_Paper.md

 	E. Lactate dehydrogenase (LDH) >600 units/l

 #### Answer: C. Age >55 years - *FALSE* = D. Glucose <10 mmol/l - TRUE
 - The Glasgow scale is one of the scoring systems used to determine the severity of an attack of pancreatitis.
-The criteria used are: age >55, WBC >15 × 109/l, blood glucose >10 mmol/l, serum urea >16 mmol/l, PaO2 <8 kPa, serum calcium <2.0 mmol/l, albumin <32 g/l, LDH >600 units/l, AST/ALT >100 U/l.
-The other scoring system in use is Ranson’s criteria.
+- The other scoring system in use is Ranson’s criteria.

+#### Modified Glasgow Acute Pancreatitis Severity Score "PANCREAS" - LEARN
+- P - PaO2 <8 kPa
+- A - age >55
+- N - Neutrophilia: WBC >15 × 109/l
+- C - serum Calcium <2.0 mmol/l
+- R - Renal urea >16 mmol/l
+- E - Enzymes:
+	- LDH >600 units/l
+	- AST/ALT >100 U/l
+- A - Albumin <32 g/l
+- S - Sugar: blood glucose >10 mmol/l

 ### Q109
 Complications of _intraosseous needle puncture_ in children include all of the following, EXCEPT:

 	A. Physeal plate injury
-	B. Skin pressure necrosis - T
+	B. Skin pressure necrosis
-	C. Subperiosteal infiltration - T
+	C. Subperiosteal infiltration
 	D. Musculocutaneous fistula
-	E. Osteomyelitis - T
+	E. Osteomyelitis

 #### Answer: A. Physeal plate injury - *FALSE* = D. Musculocutaneous fistula - TRUE
 - Intraosseous needle insertion is not without its recognised complications
-	- Musculocutaneous fistulae are not recognised complications as they do not exist
+	- *Musculocutaneous fistulae* - not recognised complications - **do not exist**
 - A fistula is an abnormal communication between two epithelial surfaces
 	- an abscess or infection can drain from the muscle into the skin
 - However, this would by definition **not** be called a musculocutaneous fistula

-### Q110 - LEARN
+### Q110
 Which of the following volumes of blood loss would accurately fall into a class II haemorrhage?

 	A. 500 ml